BachoSeven/AARGH/anarchy.md

 - Kernel: Zen-Linux
 - openssh
-- wget
 - zsh
+- networkmanager [can be installed through archinstall]
+- wget [installed by archinstall-minimal]
-- Grub(with efibootmgr and os-prober if needed), or setup limine(already in progs.csv), with Root UUID and usual kernel cli.
+- Grub(with efibootmgr and os-prober if needed) [can be installed through archinstall], or setup limine(already in progs.csv), with Root UUID and usual kernel cli.
-- networkmanager(ok)

 ### SSH
 - For now, this needs to be done "manually" with a pastebin before installing from github...